TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 ├── README.md           general information about this project │   ...
-├── api                 contains the protocol buffer definitions for our API ├── cmd                 contains the different binaries that form the TTN stack │   ├── shared          contains configuration that is shared between the different binaries │   │   ...
+├── api                 contains the protocol buffer definitions for our API ├── cmd                 contains the different binaries that form the TTN stack for LoRaWAN │   ├── shared          contains configuration that is shared between the different binaries │   │   ...
-│   └── ttn-stack       bundles the binaries that form the TTN stack ├── config
+│   └── ttn-lw-stack    bundles the binaries that form the TTN stack for LoRaWAN ├── config
 ├── doc
-├── pkg                 contains all libraries used in the TTN stack │   ├── component       contains the base component; all other components extend this component │   ├── config          package for configuration using config files, environment and CLI flags │   ├── errors          package for rich errors that include metadata and cross API boundaries
+├── pkg                 contains all libraries used in the TTN stack for LoRaWAN │   ├── component       contains the base component; all other components extend this component │   ├── config          package for configuration using config files, environment and CLI flags │   ├── errors          package for rich errors that include metadata and cross API boundaries